for everything you need to know about strata...

 What types of disputes can arise?

 As varied as the world of Strata is, so are the types of disputes.
-So, here are just a few of the more common ones.

-• Parking on common property without approval
+• Parking on Common Property without approval or for too long

-• Keeping pets without approval
+• Keeping Pets without approval and/or pets being a nuisance

-• Excessive Noise
+• Excessive Noise from any number of sources

-• Enforcement of by-laws
+• Enforcement of by-law breaches

-• Exclusive use by-laws
+• Changing of by-laws

 • Storage and collection of garbage issues

-• Alterations or repairs to common property
+• Alterations or repairs to Common Property

-• Damage to ceilings or walls due to water penetration
+• Damage to ceilings or walls due to water penetration and/or renovations

 • Internal fencing & boundary issues